erarslanb/justlife/README.md

 ### Reports

 This project uses Allure to create test reports.
 The report can be accessed in two ways:
-- Run command `mvn allure:serve` after running the tests.
+- Run command `mvn allure:serve` after running the tests using maven.
 This will create the report inside temp folder and open in browser.
-- Open a terminal to the target folder inside project directory.
+- Open a terminal to the target folder inside project directory after running the tests.
 Run these commands:
    - `allure generate allure-results --clean -o allure-report`
    - `allure open allure-report`